Knewton/Zoidberg/EXAMPLE.md

     WRB       	JJ        	NNS       	IN        	NN        	VBP       	PRP       	VBP       	RB        	.

 ## Problem inference
-I think this problem is about Mitch and Lisa grouping cobs of corn and asks a single question.
+I think this problem is about Mitch and Lisa grouping cobs of corn, cobs corn, and of corn and asks a single question.

 ## Parsed problem
     Mitch         	has           	3             	cobs of corn  	.